shobbsd/mitchs-rare-treasures/README.md

   * All the queries should be modifiable (for example, I should be able to sort descending, increase the number of votes or change the start result)

-`/api/owners/:id/shops`
-  *responds with all shops for an owner*

-  * With the same queries as above!
-  * each page response should include a shopCount property to represent the total number of shops owned by that owner

 `/api/treasures`
   *responds with all treasures, including the shop name and details*